Lindsay Taylor & Brian Nelson

 Visit the Plaza in downtown Santa Fe.
 Museums nearby include IAIA Museum of Contemporary Native Arts, the Palace of the Governor’s, the Georgia O’Keeffe Museum, and the Saint Francis Cathedral.

-On Museum Hill, you’ll find 5 different museums and a Cafe: Museum of Spanish Colonial Arts, Museum of Indian Arts and Culture, the International Folk Art Museum, the Wheelright Museum of the American Indian and the Santa Fe Botanical Garden, where Lindsay works!
+On Museum Hill, you’ll find 5 different museums and a Cafe: Museum of Spanish Colonial Arts, Museum of Indian Arts and Culture, the International Folk Art Museum, the Wheelwright Museum of the American Indian and the Santa Fe Botanical Garden, where Lindsay works!
 The Garden features plants that thrive in Northern New Mexico, so it’s a delight to see.

 There are galleries galore all over the city - though Canyon Road is the most concentrated.